biscuitboost/yourbanger-fe/src/pages/terms.md

 ## 1. The Basics

-Welcome to YourBanger!
+Welcome to YourBanger.com.
 By using our service, you're agreeing to these terms.
 We tried to make them readable, but it's still legal stuff, so grab a coffee.

 If you don't agree with any of this, that's totally fine - just don't use the service.

 ## 2. What You're Getting

-YourBanger is a service that creates personalized songs using AI technology.
+YourBanger.com is a service that creates personalized songs using AI technology.
 You provide the details, we generate the lyrics and music, and you get a custom song.

 **What we promise:** We'll do our best to create quality songs based on your input.